-TO Hydro One Networks Inc. ("Hydro One") and its solicitors, Barriston LLP AND TO: Any and all designees of the above - · · · · · · · · · · · · · · · · · · · Agreement) and the Transfe attached [as Schedule "C" t er and Grant of Easement in substantially the form to the Option Agreement or hereto] (the "Easement 1 Th is will con firm that: - • e and the Owner have review raft document(s) attached to • undersign authorized and directed to ed the Option Agreement as (s) required to complete the tra nd the Easement Agreeme • • required to description Easement Agreement Agreement uthorized to amend the Option of effect registration of such do not of describe the lands subj Agreement in the event one in the provided such amendment and the Easement Agreement described and/or illustrated in ocument including the inser- ect to the easement being s not available at the time on the are non-material to the out and do not expand the de- tion of a registry granted of execution terms escription egisterable legal pursuant to the on of the Option of the Option of the Easemen l e n • The effect of the electronic documents described in this Acknowledgement and Direction has been fully explained to the Owner and Hydro One, and the Owner and Hydro One understand that each are parties to and bound by the terms and provisions of these electronic document(s) to the same extent as if each had signed these documents; • You are directed to insert the names set forth in the signatory section of the Option Agreement as persons authorized (or other authorized signing officers of Hydro One) to act on behalf of Hydro One and the Owner, as applicable; • • The Owner acknowledges that Barriston LLP has not met with them nor been engaged by them, is not entering into a solicitor-client relationship with them and is not representing them solely or jointly with Hydro One for the purposes of the preparation, negotiation, completion or registration of the Option Agreement or the Easement Agreement.
-Barriston LLP will act in a limited capacity as agent for the undersigned for the purposes of registering the Option Agreement and the Easement Agreement; and g l, • Hydro One and the Owner are in fact the parties named in the electronic documents described in this Acknowledgement and Direction and each has not misrepresented the identity of same to you.
-Da ted , 20 WI TNESS: OWNER: 1/2 ~ Naı me: "Real Estate_Representative" Name: "Owner_1_name for_lette ers" , dress: 1800 ton, ON L9 Main Street East OT 7S3 Naı me: "Real Estate_Representative" Name: "Owner 2 name for lette 1/s s Ado Address: 1800 Main Street East Milton, ON L9T 7S3
+TO: Hydro One Networks Inc. ("Hydro One") and its solicitors, Barriston LI ston LLP AND TO: Any and all designees of the above RE: Option Agreement dated Th is will con firm that: - • e and the Owner have review raft document(s) attached to • undersign authorized and directed to ed the Option Agreement as (s) required to complete the tra nd the Easement Agreeme • • required to description Easement Agreement Agreement uthorized to amend the Option of effect registration of such do not of describe the lands subj Agreement in the event one in the provided such amendment and the Easement Agreement described and/or illustrated in ocument including the inser- ect to the easement being s not available at the time on the are non-material to the out and do not expand the de- tion of a registry granted of execution terms escription egisterable legal pursuant to the on of the Option of the Option of the Easemen l e n • been fully that each of the electronic documents described in this Acknowledgement and Direction has explained to the Owner and Hydro One, and the Owner and Hydro One understand are parties to and bound by the terms and provisions of these electronic s) to the same extent as if each had signed these documents; • Agreemen directed to insert the names set forth in the signatory section of the Option t as persons authorized (or other authorized signing officers of Hydro One) to act of Hydro One and the Owner, as applicable; • The Owner acknowledges that Barriston LLP has not met with them nor been engaged by them, is not entering into a solicitor-client relationship with them and is not representing them solely or jointly with Hydro One for the purposes of the preparation, negotiation completion or registration of the Option Agreement or the Easement Agreement.
+Barriston LLP will act in a limited capacity as agent for the undersigned for the purposes of registering the Option Agreement and the Easement Agreement; and g l, • described one and the Owner are in fact the parties named in the electronic documents in this Acknowledgement and Direction and each has not misrepresented the of same to you.
+Da ted , 20 WI TNESS: OWNER: 1/2 ~ Naı me: "Real Estate_Representative" Name: "Owner_1_name for_lette ers" , dress: 1800 ton, ON L9 Main Street East OT 7S3 Naı me: "Real Estate_Representative" Name: "Owner 2 name for lette 1/s s Ado Main Street East

-Name: "Real Estate Representative" Name: "Owner 3_name for letters" Address: 1800 Main Street East Milton, ON L9T 7S3 Tumber (10 trace 0 nume ror receiver 5// WITNESS: The spouse of the Owner hereby consents to this Acknowledgement and Direction SPOUSE OF OWNER: 1/s Name: "Real_Estate_Representative" Name: Property Owner Spouse Name Address: 1800 Main Street East Milton, ON L9T 7S3 "OWNER_1_NAME_FOR_LETTERS" Per: Name: Title:
+Name: "Real Estate Representative" Name: "Owner 3_name for letters" Address: 1800 Main Street East Milton, ON L9T 7S3 Trustical (10 trustical distribution) WITNESS: The spouse of the Owner hereby consents to this Acknowledgement and Direction SPOUSE OF OWNER: 1/s Name: "Real_Estate_Representative" Name: Property Owner Spouse Name Address: 1800 Main Street East Milton, ON L9T 7S3 "OWNER_1_NAME_FOR_LETTERS" Per: Name: Title: